 My List of Best Places to Visit in Mexico

-Now that you know a little more about Mexican geography and states, here’s the rest of my best places to visit in Mexico list – listed by states and some interesting places, cities and towns to visit.
+Now that you know a little more about Mexican geography, here’s the rest of my best places to visit in Mexico list – listed by states and some of the most unique placel, towns and Pueblos Mágicos.

 Aguascalientes state is located right in the middle of the of Mexico.
 It gets its name “hot waters” from all the hot springs found throughout the region.
 Even though Aguascalientes is one of Mexico’s smallest states, it’s large on diversity.
 Here’s what’s on my bucket list for this Mexican state: